 This element is similar to the S3 shell element except that it cannot sustain bending.
 This is obtained by modelling hinges in each of the nodes of the element.
-Apart from that, all what is said about the S3 element also applies here.
+Apart from that, all what is said about the S3 element also applies here with one exception: instead of the SHELL SECTION card the MEMBRANE SECTION card has to be used.

-6.2.16 Three-node membrane element (M3D4 and M3D4R)
+6.2.16 Four-node membrane element (M3D4 and M3D4R)

 These elements are similar to the S4 and S4R shell elements, respectively, except that they cannot sustain bending.
 This is obtained by modelling hinges in each of the nodes of the elements.
-Apart from that, all what is said about the S4 and S4R elements also applies here.
+Apart from that, all what is said about the S4 and S4R elements also applies here with one exception: instead of the SHELL SECTION card the MEMBRANE SECTION card has to be used.

-6.2.17 Three-node membrane element (M3D6)
+6.2.17 Six-node membrane element (M3D6)

 This element is similar to the S6 shell element except that it cannot sustain bending.
 This is obtained by modelling hinges in each of the end nodes of the element.
-Apart from that, all what is said about the S6 element also applies here.
+Apart from that, all what is said about the S6 element also applies here with one exception: instead of the SHELL SECTION card the MEMBRANE SECTION card has to be used.

-6.2.18 Three-node membrane element (M3D8 and M3D8R)
+6.2.18 Eight-node membrane element (M3D8 and M3D8R)

 These elements are similar to the S8 and S8R shell elements, respectively, except that they cannot sustain bending.
 This is obtained by modelling hinges in each of the end nodes of the elements.
-Apart from that, all what is said about the S8 and S8R elements also applies here.
+Apart from that, all what is said about the S8 and S8R elements also applies here with one exception: instead of the SHELL SECTION card the MEMBRANE SECTION card has to be used.